Skip to content

 Integration is a critical first step in the digital transformation process.
 For organizations dependent on legacy infrastructure and siloed data, it’s no longer a “nice to have” – it’s a fundamental necessity.
 But who really owns enterprise integration management?
 Who are the key integration stakeholders?

-Data in the 2022 State of Enterprise Integration Report reveals some interesting clues as to who most business and technology leaders think should be the integration project manager:
+Data in the 2022 State of Enterprise Integration Report revealed some interesting clues as to who most business and technology leaders think should be the integration project manager:

 integration-project-manager-percentages-SEI-report